Saint Anne

-According to Christian apocryphal and Islamic tradition, Saint Anne was the mother of Mary and the maternal grandmother of Jesus.
-Mary's mother is not named in the canonical gospels.
-In writing, Anne's name and that of her husband Joachim come only from New Testament apocrypha, of which the Gospel of James (written perhaps around 150) seems to be the earliest that mentions them.
+According to Christian tradition, Saint Anne was the mother of Mary, the wife of Joachim and the maternal grandmother of Jesus.
+Mary's mother is not named in the Bible's canonical gospels.
+In writing, Anne's name and that of her husband Joachim come from New Testament apocrypha, of which the Gospel of James (written perhaps around 150 AD) seems to be the earliest that mentions them.
 The mother of Mary is mentioned but not named in the Quran.

 Christian tradition

 The story is similar to that of Samuel, whose mother Hannah (חַנָּה Ḥannāh "favour, grace"; etymologically the same name as Anne) had also been childless.
 The Immaculate Conception was eventually made dogma by the Catholic Church following an increased devotion to Anne in the twelfth century.
 Dedications to Anne in Eastern Christianity occur as early as the sixth century.
 In the Eastern Orthodox tradition, Anne and Joachim are ascribed the title Ancestors of God, and both the Nativity of Mary and the Presentation of Mary are celebrated as two of the twelve Great Feasts of the Orthodox Church.
 The Dormition of Anne is also a minor feast in Eastern Christianity.
 In Lutheran Protestantism, it is held that Martin Luther chose to enter religious life as an Augustinian friar after invoking St. Anne while endangered by lightning.